imjoseangel/k8s-diagrams/README.md

 # k8s-diagrams
-Create graphviz diagrams from the Kubernetes API
+Creates graphviz diagrams from the Kubernetes API